 No one can argue that the social media influencer business is booming.
-In 2021 alone, it is estimated that influencer marketing will be worth $13.8 billion.
+In 2023 alone, it is estimated that influencer marketing will be a $21.1 billion industry.
 Brands from all over the world are looking to partner with influencers to expand their reach, drive traffic to their website, and grow their social media followers.
 This is great news for people trying to break into influencer marketing, but with immense popularity comes increased competition.
 How do you know how to be an influencer when you’re new to the game?

-Full-time influencers want to partner with as many relevant brands as they can.
-But you’ll need to know how to stand out in a sea of influencers first.
+You’ll need to know how to stand out in a sea of influencers.
 If you’re just starting to dip your toes into the influencer marketing game, we’ve got some tips—from a brand’s perspective—on how to be a good influencer that will help you attract more collaborations.

 Stay in your lane, mostly

 Brands look for influencers that are influential in their industry.
 That means choosing your niche and sticking with it in your content.
 For example: A yoga brand is looking for fitness influencers, a makeup brand is looking for beauty influencers, a cutting board brand is looking for food influencers.

 If you’ve built a following as a wine influencer, don’t suddenly start posting about the tribulations of potty training your kids.
 You’ll just confuse your audience and probably lose some followers and engagement in the process.

 However, there are always exceptions.
 A lifestyle influencer posts about their whole life and can work with a variety of brands as long as they fit into their lifestyle.
 A good example is Whitney Rife Becker.
 She posts about fashion, beauty, travel, food, family, and everything in between.
 People follow her because they like her and trust her opinion in general.

 Focus on increasing your follower count—but do it authentically!
 Don’t buy followers to inflate the numbers because that won’t work in your favor (see below for more on this).
 Instead, try increasing your following by: